 At the current time of writing (January 2021), the Covid-19 crisis is still unfolding and governments are printing money at rates that have never been seen before – this may be a good time to increase your gold portfolio allocation to 15% or even 20%.
 During a bull run and less volatile market conditions, you can lower your gold allocation to 5% so you have more exposure to assets that are increasing in value, such as stocks.
 But there’s a final question you should ask yourself.

-How much are you already investing?
+How much are you already saving?
 This question is important because the size of your current portfolio will tell you what is a lot and what is not.
-Think about it: if you have a relatively small portfolio of £1,000, 5% of that in gold (£50) won’t make much of a difference to your investments.
+Think about it: if you have a relatively small portfolio of £1,000, 5% of that in gold (£50) won’t make much of a difference to your assets.
 You’re actually likely to be losing more money than you’re making, especially if you are paying high fees to your gold dealer and you’re in the middle of a crisis.
 If you’ve got a very small portfolio, you may want to increase your gold allocation to 20% (£200).

 At Minted, we wanted to make buying gold accessible to everyone.
-Too often, gold dealers force investors to commit to a contract, make minimum contributions and pay huge fees.
+Too often, gold dealers force people to commit to a contract, make minimum contributions and pay huge fees.
 Here, we do things differently.
 The steps are simple:Create a free Minted account and verify your identity.Choose whether to buy gold monthly or one-off.Purchase the amount of gold you want.Get it delivered once you own 10 grams of gold.Sell gold whenever you want, and we’ll buy it at better rates than the high street.

 With Minted, you won’t spend hours searching for the exact fees you’ll be paying and you can stop buying gold whenever you want.
 We also wanted to make sure our Minted users were buying gold at affordable rates, so we have some of the lowest fees on the market.
 Don’t believe us?
 Learn how much you save with Minted and how much we charge in fees compared to our competitors: